 Princess Peepers by Pam Calvert, illustrated by Tuesday Mourning

 This princess LOVES her glasses.
 In fact, she has one for every occasion!
 When the other princesses make fun of them, the princess tries to go without — which leads to lots of funny mishaps!
-She eventually realizes she should be true to herself.
+She eventually realizes she should do what works for her.

 Philomena’s New Glasses by Brenna Maloney